-That our meals look stunning in their carefully crafted containers is obvious.
-But did you know that these custom-made jackets and wrappers also contain a bunch of important information?
-Yes, the information can be overwhelming and difficult to understand.
-But this scientific-looking wizardry ensures transparency in our meals!
+That our meals look stunning in their carefully crafted containers is obvious 😌 But did you know that these custom-made jackets and wrappers also contain a bunch of important information?
+Yes, the information can be difficult to understand.
+But this scientific-looking wizardry is there to make sure YOU know what's in your meals!
 So let’s figure out what all this hocus pocus actually means, and take a look at the nutritional label of the Plenny Shake Vanilla.

 The ingredients list tells you what our meals are made of.
 It includes flavourings, food additives, and food enzymes.
 The ingredients are listed according to how much of the ingredient is in there, in descending order.
 Check it out: the amount of oats in the Plenny Shake Vanilla is the highest.
 When an ingredient consists of other ingredients, it’s in brackets.
 This applies, for example, to the vitamin and mineral mix we use.

 The list of ingredients also tells you more about the allergens present in a product.
 These are indicated in bold letters.
 This only applies to the main allergens identified by the EFSA, though.
-These include gluten-containing cereals, crustaceans, eggs, fish, peanuts, soya beans, milk, nuts, celery, mustard, sesame seed, sulphur dioxide and sulphites, lupin, and molluscs.
+These include gluten-containing cereals, crustaceans, eggs, fish, peanuts, soya beans, milk, nuts, celery, mustard, sesame seed, sulfur dioxide and sulfites, lupin, and mollusks.

 Allergens in Plenny Shake